six-group/six-webcomponents/source/packages/ui-library/readme.md

     </body>
     </html>
     ```
-* additionally you need to have the an `EXAMPLES` comment in your readme.md:
+* additionally you need to have an `EXAMPLES` comment in your readme.md:
     ```
     <!-- EXAMPLES -->